RoboticsHumanoidAI HardwareUpdated July 2026

 Three forces are colliding in 2026: AI models powerful enough to make robots genuinely useful, labor shortages and reshoring that make automation economics irresistible, and a humanoid race that could reshape manufacturing as fundamentally as the smartphone reshaped communication.
-The global robotics market is crossing $60 billion — and it is just getting started.
+The global robotics market is crossing $60 billion — and humanoid robots have crossed the threshold from demos to factory floors.
+The full investment map is here.

 Robotics Sector at a Glance — 2026